Turn your idea into a commercial-ready food product with support from food industry experts, OSU’s Food Innovation Center, and New Seasons Market.

 - You have time to dedicate to class, advising, and the work.

-- You want to make your food business idea to a reality.
+- You want to make your food business idea a reality.

-- Getting Your Recipe to Market is a 14-week course that includes 36 hours of classroom education.
-Every session is 3 hours, except weeks 13 and 14, during which you will participate in the New Seasons evaluation and the Time to Market Tradeshow.
+- Getting Your Recipe to Market is a 12-week training program that includes 36 hours of classroom education.
+Every session is 3 hours long.

-- Expect to spend time outside of the classroom and your advising sessions to work on different aspects of your business
+- Expect to spend time outside of the classroom and in your advising sessions to work on different aspects of your business.

 - Tuition for Getting Your Recipe to Market is $1,995